innovation-first/paradox-innovation/content/blogs/innovation-strategy/index.md

 ### Managed by a small but dedicated team

-We suggest a well-structured IDP centralized and managed by a specialized team, built on top of our GKE/GCP/Kast.
+We suggest a well-structured IDP, centralized and managed by a specialized team, built on top of our GKE/GCP/Kast.
 This approach aligns with industry trends where
 [platform engineering](https://learn.microsoft.com/en-us/platform-engineering/what-is-platform-engineering) centralizes key resources and tools, reducing cognitive load on developers and allowing them to focus on creating and innovating.